 - Speculative: Novels in which the science fiction, the future, other planets, a fantasy world, or paranormal happenings are a major element of the plot or setting.
 This category includes science fiction, fantasy, paranormal, futuristic, allegory, and alternate history fiction.
 Stories targeted primarily at young adult readers should be entered in the Young Adult category.

 - Young Adult: Novels targeted toward young adult readers ages 12 through 18.
 The stories in this category can be dramatic, comedic, romantic, or non-romantic.
 Science Fiction/Fantasy/Allegory stories targeted primarily at young adult readers can be entered in this category.
-Stories targeted to Middle Readers are included in this category.
+Stories targeted at Middle-Grade readers are included in this category.

 Under no circumstances should comments provided by a judge be used for publicity purposes without the express consent of the judge.